stefanholek/kmd/README.txt

 3. Incomplete command names are automatically expanded if they are unique.

-4. Command aliases can be configured by extending the *aliases* dictionary.
+4. Command aliases can be defined by extending the *aliases* dictionary.
    Alias names apply to all *do_*, *complete_*, and *help_* attributes.

 5. Lines starting with '#' are treated as comments.
 The new *comment* method